Side Effects of Wearing Contact Lenses

 When you use contact lenses constantly, you teach your body to ignore the natural corneal reflex.
 This may dull the eye’s response to corneal reflex, which could lead to the eye being damaged if you can’t shut your eyes fast enough in case of danger.

-Keep the usage of the lenses to a minimum.
-Use glasses when you are at home to ensure that corneal reflex isn’t diminished too much by constant use.
+Keep the use of the lenses to a minimum.
+Use glasses when you are at home to ensure that the corneal reflex isn’t diminished too much by constant use.

 5. Corneal Abrasion